Margaret Beckett: Shadow Cabinet and Deputy Leader, 1984–1994

-Beckett decided to run for the position of Labour Leader, but came last in the subsequent leadership election, behind Tony Blair and John Prescott.
+Beckett decided to run for the position of Labour Leader, but came last in 1994 leadership election, behind Tony Blair and John Prescott.
 The deputy leadership was contested at the same time; Beckett was also defeated in this contest, coming second behind Prescott.
 Though she failed in both contests, she was retained in the shadow cabinet by Blair as Shadow Health Secretary.

-A footnote to her ten-week tenure as caretaker leader of the Labour Party is that she was the leader at the time of that year's 1994 European parliament elections, which were held four weeks after she assumed the position.
+A footnote to her ten-week tenure as caretaker leader of the Labour Party is that she was the leader at the time of the 1994 European Parliament election, which were held four weeks after she assumed the position.
 Labour's election campaign had been long in the planning under Smith, whose sudden death led to a "sympathy rise" in opinion polls for Labour, compounding what had already been a strong lead over the Conservatives.
-Consequently, Labour had a commanding victory in what was its best result in any of the eight European elections held since 1979.
+Consequently, Labour had a commanding victory in what was its best result in any of the four European elections held since 1979.
 The two Labour leadership elections followed six weeks later on 21 July 1994 and the Labour electorate did not appear to attribute any credit for the successful European election result to Beckett's chance-ordained position as acting leader in the four weeks immediately prior to the election.

 Under Blair's leadership, Beckett was the Shadow Secretary of State for Health, and then from 1995 the Shadow President of the Board of Trade.
 She was one of the leading critics of the government when the Scott Report published its findings into the Arms-to-Iraq scandal in 1996.
 In 2025 Labour Party deputy leadership election, Beckett recalled that being deputy leader was a "ghastly job".